Notes on the Geography of Northern India: New Delhi

 An old-timer, here since 1939.

 And here's a block that's been finely redone.
-But note who's the occupant: why, it's EMAAR, the Dubai real-estate developer!
-Shoulda known.
+But note who's the occupant: why, it's EMAAR, the Dubai real-estate developer.

-The outer rings have seen less tasteful updating.
+The outer rings have seen less faithful updating.

 Drawing back a bit.

 To make Connaught Place cohere, Nicholls had planned a ring of 7 blocks, with facades 177 feet long linked by archways and a continuous cornice.
 It never happened.
-Meanwhile, as this picture suggests, highrises began to invade the city.
+Meanwhile, as this picture suggests and as Volwahsen lamented, highrises began to invade the city.

-Somewhere down below, the old bungalows of the British civil servants are doomed.
-They too were designed by Russell--some 4,000 residences for civil servants of every rank--but the influence of Lutyens was very strong, because he had designed the first bungalows, intended for the most senior civil servants.
+Somewhere down below, some of the old bungalows of the British civil servants survive.
+They too were designed by Russell--some 4,000 residences for civil servants of every rank--but the influence of Lutyens is very strong, because he had designed the first bungalows, intended for the most senior civil servants.

 A view of those bungalows from above.

-On the way out: a surviving bungalow with poor prospects for survival.
+A surviving bungalow with poor prospects for survival.
+Land values are too high for single-story buildings.

 Hard to pretend that nothing's changing.